 We offer programmes designed specially for people living with dementia, both the person with the diagnosis and his or her care partner to share together:

 Supporting Someone with Dementia

-We also support carers by running seminars, workshops and skill-building sessions, including:
+We also support carers by running seminars, skill-building workshops and hosting a lunch club:

 - Still Caring lunch club — a monthly lunch bringing former and active carers together

 - Carers seminars — small peer-led facilitated groups

 - Skill building workshops — opportunities to develop skills and techniques to support better a person with dementia